sframe-wg/sframe/draft-ietf-sframe-enc.md

 It is not mandatory to implement anti-replay on the receiver side.
 Receivers MAY apply time or counter based anti-replay mitigation.

+## Metadata

+Pure application-specified data, and as such is up to the application to define, provide, and interpret.

 --- back